JVB11/NTSA/util_tools/README.md

 # util-tools

-Generic utility tools that can be used for different projects.
+Generic utility tools for the NTSA package.